BuilderIO/partytown/DEVELOPER.md

 ## Submitting Issues And Writing Tests

 We need your help!
 If you found a bug, it's best to create a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that replicates the issue using a test page.

+- Minimal Reproduction Case: If maintainers and contributors are unable to reproduce the same error, then it makes it very difficult to debug and fix.
+Any issued opened without a minimal reproduction example will be closed.
+- E2E Test: A good example of an End-to-end test is one where the test fails before the fix, and passes after the fix.
+But also, all the other tests pass too.

 In the [tests directory](https://github.com/BuilderIO/partytown/tree/main/tests), copy one of the directories, such as `tests/platform/document`, and recreate the issue you've found.

 Follow the [manual testing](#manual-testing) directions on how to start the local dev server.
 Next, the more you can describe the debug and pin-point the issue the better, and any fixes to the runtime to solve the problem would be awesome. 🎉

 If the PR fixes the issue, then creating an [end-to-end test](#e2e-testing) would help ensure no regressions happen over time.

+Additionally, Github issues is a place to explain a problem in detail, along with a reproduction case for maintainers.
+However, Github issues is not the best place to ask how-to questions since project contributors and maintainers don’t have the capacity to debug external websites and the many third-party scripts.
+Any issues opened asking that are not following these guidelines will be closed.

+Please also see the [FAQ section](https://partytown.builder.io/faq) for more info

 ## Plugin Authors / Developers